Daniel is a Partner and Head of the Private Wealth team. He is based in the firm’s Cambridge office.

 He is a Notary Public and a member of The Notaries Society.

-Daniel is named as a Leading Individual in the Legal 500 2020 Guide and both the Chambers & Partners 2017 Guide and Chambers & Partner's High Net Worth guide 2017.
+Daniel is named as a Leading Individual in the Legal 500 2020 Guide and the Chambers & Partner's High Net Worth guide 2020.

 The Inheritance and Succession team has been commended by The Times Best Law Firms 2020.